maximevaillancourt/digital-garden-jekyll-template/_notes/Speaking.md

 ---
 permalink: /speaking
 ---
+My main focus is the integration of leadership and technology.
+If you would like to have me speak at your event, please [get in touch](mailto:jethro@transformativeprincipal.com).

+## For More about AI Presentations, see [[aip|here]].
 # Presentations & Speaking

 Sharing what I learn is very important to me.
 Here you will find links and resources from all my presentations.
 I am available for speaking engagements on any of the topics below: